-Nestlé has long had a commitment to sustainability, covering both functioning ecosystems and the development of rural communities.
+Nestlé has long had a commitment to environmentally sustainable business practices, focusing on water preservation, natural resources efficiency, biodiversity conservation, air emissions reduction, climate change adaptation, and zero waste.
 The success of Nestlé is intimately connected with the health of the forests and forested landscapes from which it sources some of its raw materials.
 Nestlé recognises that the standards and practices followed by its suppliers can impact positively or negatively upon the forests, through the expansion of agriculture or forest plantations into forested areas, and the stewardship of forests from where raw materials are sourced.